Easily unfold hundreds of shapes

 Where possible, error messages will let you know if a parameter is not valid for the shape being created.
 Several dimensioning modes are available and the result will be a pattern that can be printed or exported as a DXF for use in other CAD applications like AutoCAD®.

-Sheet metal software features:
+Our sheet metal design software features:

 • Over 50 developments and variations